the-teachingRSE-project/competencies/competencies.md

 Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
-The RSE needs to be aware of any domain specific software repositories, data sets and catalogues and the RSE's software needs to be able to interact with the existing domain-specific data repositories.
+The RSE needs to be aware of any domain specific software repositories, data sets and catalogues.
+The RSE also needs to be aware of how their software can interact with the existing domain-specific data repositories.

 ## Team Skills
 RSEs do not work in isolation.
 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
-RSEs often need to interact with and facilitate communication in-between colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
+RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialization, expectations and experience.
 The team skills are therefore crucially important.
-Teams skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [swebok_2024].
+Teams skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
 However, the interpersonal and organizational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.